THE ORIGINAL DOUAY RHEIMS BIBLE 1582/1635 A.D.

 When my original site was up and running, I sold many of these sets and shipped them around the world.
 I did not receive any complaints about text clarity/legibility.
 That being said, there are portions of text that are bit harder to read, but I have not found anything that was unreadable.
 It is my goal that my customers are 100% satisfied with their purchase.
 Please review the page sample file link provided below.
 This will give you a good idea of what the text will look like on the printed page.
 Also- I offer the complete PDF version in my site storefront if you are interested in trying the electronic version first.

-Visit our print on demand storefront to purchase.
-They are offered in an enlarged hardcover with a 8 1/4" by 10 3/4" page size.
+They are offered in an enlarged hardcover with an 8 1/2" X 11" page size.
 The set is heavy and can be expensive to ship, especially internationally.
+INTERNATIONAL CUSTOMERS- Email me directly for a shipping quote.